OWASP/www-project-application-gateway/index.md

 - GitHub Login support
 - Method whitelisting
 - CSRF Protection
+- Correlation logging / Tracing
 - more to come...

-See also the documentation [GitHub](https://github.com/gianlucafrei/Application-Gateway)
+See also the documentation [GitHub](https://github.com/gianlucafrei/Application-Gateway/wiki)

 ## Contributing